vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ] Fix checkbox misalignment in the admin panel.

 = 1.91.0 =
 [ Specification change ] Adjusted translation file loading to comply with changes in WordPress 6.7.
 [ Bug fix ][ Table of Contents (Pro) ] Fixed "CLOSE" label not appearing after clicking the "OPEN" button when the initial state is set to "CLOSE".